andrew/ultimate-awesome/README.md

 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
 Contributions most welcome.
+- [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.